sagemath/trac_to_gh/Issue 677.md

 # Issue 677: add doctest option to check if result and expected result are numerically close

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/677

 Original creator: mabshoff